 Personalized Health Basel

-A joint project organization of the University of Basel and the University Hospitals of the Basel area, Personalized Health Basel (PHB) aims to develop and promote translational research, personalized health and precision medicine for the benefit of patients, research and society.
+A joint project organization of the University of Basel and the University Hospitals of the Basel area, Personalized Health Basel (PHB) is committed to advancing healthcare through innovation, data-driven research, and clinical translation, for the benefit of patients, science, and society.

 Time: 13:00 - 18:00